 Where land has been entered into the register but is found to no longer meets the criteria, the site will be removed from Part 1 and if applicable Part 2.
-Since the last publication no sites have been removed from the register.
+Since the last publication two sites have been removed from the register.

-Table 4: Sites removed from the 2023 register
+Table 4: Sites removed from the 2024 register.